KouroshSimpkins/spegmans-every-ref/guidelines.md

 **Important notes when changing pages (MINOR changes):**

-If a page is moved or marged with another, the new page should redirect from the old page url:
+If a page is moved or merged with another, the new page should redirect from the old page url:

 ```yml
 ---